prof-rossetti/southernct-csc-443-201701/exercises/interactive-maps/exercise.md

 Preview the page in a browser.
 Ensure you see a map with a marker.

 The default marker has been hard-coded to depict the location of New Haven Union Station.
-Your challenge is to instead display a marker for each station.
-Display all markers on the same map.
+Your challenge is to instead dynamically display a marker for each station included in the `trainStations` variable.
+Display all the markers on the same map.
+HINT: try using a `forEach()` function!

 > ## Further Exploration
 >